Charmed Apache Kafka K8s Documentation - Explanation Hardening Guide

 Monitoring and auditing

-Charmed Kafka provides native integration with the Canonical Observability Stack (COS).
+Charmed Apache Kafka provides native integration with the Canonical Observability Stack (COS).
 To reduce the blast radius of infrastructure disruptions, the general recommendation is to deploy COS and the observed application into separate environments, isolated one another.
 Refer to the COS production deployments best practices for more information.

 Refer to How-To user guide for more information on:

-External user access to Kafka is logged to the kafka-authorizer.log that is pushes to Loki endpoint and exposed via Grafana, both components being part of the COS stack.
-Access denials are logged at INFO level, whereas allowed accesses are logged at DEBUG level.
+External user access to Apache Kafka is logged to the kafka-authorizer.log that is pushed to Loki endpoint and exposed via Grafana, both components being part of the COS stack.
+Access denials are logged at the INFO level, whereas allowed accesses are logged at the DEBUG level.
 Depending on the auditing needs, customize the logging level either for all logs via the log_level config option or only tune the logging level of the authorizerAppender in the log4j.properties file.
 Refer to the Reference documentation, for more information about the file system paths.

 Additional Resources

-For more information and details on the security and cryptography used by Charmed Kafka, see the Security Explanation page.
+For more information and details on the security and cryptography used by Charmed Apache Kafka, see the Security Explanation page.